T

 Misc

-Small purchases, water, snacks, and occasional incidentals.
+Small purchases, water, and incidental expenses.

 Mid-range